-Sample questions
+Sample Questions

-1. Does your country have legislation, or regulations, and/or court rules of procedure that are relevant to the topic of our focus this year - chemical substances and essential equipment possibly used in illicit drug manufacturing and trafficking, including importing, exporting, for domestic distribution and use and private sector due diligence.
+Does your country have legislation, or regulations, and/or court rules of procedure that are relevant to the topic of our focus this year - chemical substances and essential equipment possibly used in illicit drug manufacturing and trafficking, including importing, exporting, for domestic distribution and use and private sector due diligence.

 Please explain.

+Liberia recently passed a legislation that makes it a felony to purposely and knowingly import into Liberia or export out of Liberia controlled drug substances and precursors.

-2. Does your country have specific legislation on precursors control?
-Ye s No Tit le of current legislation and date of adoption: Las st amended/updated in: 3.
+Does your country have specific legislation on precursors control?

+Yes.

+Title of current legislation and date of adoption:

+The legislation is the "Controlled Drugs and Substances Act of 2023", which was passed into law on July 12, 2023.

+Last amended/updated in:

+N/A

 In your country, is an approval by a judge a pre-condition to launch investigations into a case of diversion and trafficking of precursors?
 Similarly, is a court order or approval by a judge required for effecting controlled or monitored deliveries?

-Please explain: 4.
+It is the sole prerogative of the Ministry of Justice to investigate all criminal offenses.
+In the case of diversion and trafficking of precursors, the Ministry of Justice by and thru the Liberia Drugs

+Enforcement Agency (LDEA) does the investigation.
+So, too, is the same with effecting controlled or monitored deliveries.

 When a drug/precursor-related crime is being investigated in your country, does the judiciary have any role (a) in the request for information from a foreign state and/or (b) in the provision of information to a foreign state?

+No.

-Yes No If your answer to either (a) or (b) is yes, what legislation, regulations or rules of procedure apply to the decision of a judge involved at the investigation stage?
+If your answer to either (a) or (b) is yes, what legislation, regulations or rules of procedure apply to the decision of a judge involved at the investigation stage?

-5. Does your country have legislation or court rules that relate to monitoring manufacture and distribution of precursors which are applicable over the entire national territory?
+Does your country have legislation or court rules that relate to monitoring manufacture and distribution of precursors which are applicable over the entire national territory?